 What do brands like Kiehl’s, Whole Foods, and Dyson all have in common?
-Does something, in particular, stand out when you think of these popular names?
-Here’s what connects them - All three of these brands have their entire content marketing based on rock-solid storytelling.
+All three of these brands have their entire content marketing based on rock-solid storytelling.

-Whole Foods appeals to our conscious selves because we’re guilty of indulging in refined, preserved, and processed foods and are desperate to switch to a seemingly healthier alternative.
-Since it makes us feel good about what we feed our family, we don’t mind paying a few extra bucks for it.
+- Whole Foods appeals to our conscious selves because we’re guilty of indulging in refined, preserved, and processed foods and are desperate to switch to a seemingly healthier alternative.

-Kiehl’s, on the other hand, used exclusivity to win over their target audience who didn’t just want to settle for skincare everyone was using.
-These young consumers wanted to be a class apart, away from the ordinary and hence didn’t mind paying a premium for a brand that made them feel so.
+- On the other hand, Kiehl's used exclusivity to win over their target audience who didn't want to settle for whatever everyone else was using.
+Young consumers wanted to stand out from the crowd and didn't mind paying a premium to feel that way.

-Similarly, Dyson’s story was based on leveraging technology to revolutionize home improvement products, thus making them the preferred choice among younger buyers - something that set them apart from their competitors.
+- Similarly, Dyson’s story was based on leveraging technology to revolutionize home improvement products, thus making them the preferred choice among younger buyers.
+This sets them apart from their competitors.

-The bottom line is that instead of using facts, figures, features, and data to tell the world why their products are better, these brands harness the power of storytelling in content marketing to reach their respective and very specific target audiences.
+Instead of using facts, figures, features, and data to tell the world why their products are better, these brands harness the power of storytelling in content marketing to reach their respective and very specific target audiences.
 Storytelling allows you to truly connect with consumers and appeal to their emotional and human side.

 Put simply, storytelling is the art and science of using a fictitious or non-fictitious narrative, character, and plot to convey a message that indirectly markets your product or category of products.